Heavy Truck Driver

 Renee's days are long – she picks up her first container at 7am and drops off her last at about 9pm.
 “I go until there’s no more work.
 If it runs out, I go looking for it.
 When it’s windy and raining at the wharves, it’s not very pleasant, but I love the work and wouldn’t give it up.”

 To become a heavy truck driver you need to hold a licence for the size and type of truck you intend to drive.
-However, a National Certificate in Commercial Road Transport may also be useful.
+A New Zealand Certificate in Commercial Road Transport (Level 3) may also be useful.

 More information about heavy truck licensing is available from New Zealand Transport Agency.